conan7882/VGG-cifar/README.md

 ## Results
 ### Image classification using pre-trained VGG19 model
-Top five prediction (VGG19) are shown.
-The probabilities are shown keep two decimal places.
+- Top five predictions (VGG19) are shown.
+The probabilities are shown keeping two decimal places.
 Note that the pre-trained model are trained on [ImageNet](http://www.image-net.org/).

 *Data Source* | *Image* | *Result* |
 |:--|:--:|:--|